 The Teeter Plan of the County is to remain in effect unless the Board of Supervisors of the County orders its discontinuance or unless, prior to the commencement of any fiscal year of the County (which commences on July 1), the Board of Supervisors of the County receives a petition for its discontinuance joined in by a resolution adopted by at least two-thirds of the participating revenue districts in the County.
 In the event the Board of Supervisors of the County orders discontinuance of its Teeter Plan, only those secured property taxes actually collected would be allocated to political subdivisions (including the District) for which the County acts as the tax-levying or tax-collecting agency.
-In addition, if the delinquency rate for all ad valorem property taxes levied within the District.
+In addition, if the delinquency rate for all ad valorem property taxes levied within the District exceeds 3%, the Board of Supervisors can terminate the Teeter Plan with respect to the District.
 In the event that the Teeter Plan were terminated with regard to the secured tax roll, the amount of the levy of ad valorem property taxes would depend upon the collection of ad valorem property taxes and delinquency rates experienced with respect to the parcels within the District.